Majestic portraits of world's most remote tribes

 But it also inspired a process of introspection, a better understanding of why, over 30 years, he has restlessly and compulsively journeyed to photograph the world's most isolated and ancient communities.

-Nelson says he originally understood his drive to be one of recognition Is this what he said in the interview?, a mission to acknowledge and document the cultures that are falling away at the edges of an increasingly globalized and connected human race.
+Nelson says he originally understood his drive to be one of recognition, a mission to acknowledge and document the cultures that are falling away at the edges of an increasingly globalized and connected human race.

 He now realizes there is something more complex at play.
 Today, he links his photography to the sexual abuse he said he suffered as a child while in school.
 He said that for much of his life he dealt with the trauma of these experiences privately without ever fully being able to understand them, and that his photographs of indigenous communities were for many years a compulsive form of self-therapy.